testdouble/mocktail/README.md

   fill(:tap_water, 50)

+The call site:

+  /path/to/your/code.rb:42:in `prep'

 Stubbings configured prior to this call but not satisfied by it:

   fill(:tap_water, 30)
 ```

+The `reference` object will have details of the `call` itself, an array of
+`other_stubbings` defined on the faked method, and a `backtrace` to determine
+which call site produced the unexpected `nil` value.

 #### Fake instances created by Mocktail

-Any instances created by `Mocktail.of` or `Mocktail.of_next` can also be passed
+Any instances created by `Mocktail.of` or `Mocktail.of_next` can be passed to
-to `Mocktail.explain`, and they will list out all the calls and stubbings made
+`Mocktail.explain`, and they will list out all the calls and stubbings made for
-for each of their fake methods.
+each of their fake methods.

 Calling `Mocktail.explain(ice_tray).message` following the example above will
 yield: